Price & Hours

-- Entertainment and Nightlife, Shopping, Neighborhood/Area
+- Entertainment and Nightlife, Shopping, Neighborhood/Area Type

 - 2 hours to Half Day Time to Spend

 Carytown shops are open from 9 a.m. to 6 p.m.
 Monday through Saturday and noon to 6 p.m. on Sundays.
 Restaurant hours vary, so it's best to visit the neighborhood's official website before planning your outing.
-If you're just interested in a leisurely stroll, however, Carytown is good to visit at any time of day.
+If you're just interested in a leisurely stroll, however, Carytown is nice to visit at any time of day.